Ratimon/solid-grinder/README.md

 0x2feccbed0000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000003e000001000002000000410d586a20a4c00000000000878678326eac9000000000003635c9adc5dea000000000006c6b935b8bbd40000000000300000000640000
 ```

 Hence, this saves bytes by around 50% of calldata.
 This figure is quite impactful when implementing on dApp deployed on L2 (like Arbitrum/ Optimism) where L2 users pay their significant portion of L1 security cost of batch submission.
-The L1 gas could possibly be 99% of the total gas cost (L1 + 2 gas).
+The L1 gas could possibly be most of the total gas cost (L1 + 2 gas).

 This essentially means that either the fewer bytes of call data sent or the tighter packed call data, the lower gas users will pay on L2.